 Along with avocados and cryptocurrency, the popularity of the East Asian language has rocketed over the past 5 years, with more and more foreigners choosing to learn Chinese for business and tourism.
 With this surge came the surge in platforms offering services to learn Chinese - but which ones are actually worth it?

 We’ve been on a mission to find the best ways to learn Chinese, catering for all learning styles.
 The Chinese resources in our ultimate list complement one another, formal Mandarin education and Chinese tutoring.
+If you're looking to learn Chinese fast, the most efficient way is to find an online Chinese tutor near you.
+On revolutionary tutoring platform Tutorful you can find hundreds of great online Chinese tutors, read reviews and learn Mandarin in next to no time!

 We tried and tested many different tools to give you the ultimate list of apps to learn Chinese, Mandarin podcasts, Chinese learning videos, websites and much more!
 Some of the blogs and podcasts included will even give you that all-important cultural insight if you're interested in delving into eclectic Chinese culture and current affairs.